saltastro/flask-start-setup/README.md

 ## Bokeh

-By default, this framework will install Bokeh; if you don't need this you should remove the respective line from the `requirements.txt` file, delete the Bokeh related script and link elements from `app/templates/base.html` and remove the `bokeh_server` directory.
+By default, this framework will launch a Bokeh server on your deployment server, which allows you to add interactive Bokeh plots to your site.
+If you don't need this you should:

+* Remove the `bokeh_server` directory.
+* Update `supervisor.conf`.
+* Update `nginx.conf`.
+* Optionally, update `fabfile.py`

+If you don't need Bokeh at all, you should also:

+* Remove the Bokeh related content from the head block in `app/templates/base.html`.
+* Remove the file `app/bokeh_util.py`.
+* Remove the Bokeh requirement from the file `requirements.txt`.

-In case you want to add interactive plots to your website, you should consider using a Bokeh server.
-If you set the `DEPLOY_WITH_BOKEH_SERVER` environment variable to `True`, a Bokeh server is launched on the deployment server when you deploy the app.
-By default port 5100 is used, but you may change this by setting the `DEPLOY_BOKEH_SERVER_PORT` environment variable.
+By default the Bokeh server is listening on port 5100, but you may change the port by setting the `DEPLOY_BOKEH_SERVER_PORT` environment variable.
 ```

 ### Static Bokeh plots